fish258/config/README.md

 Information needs to be entered.
 ① AWS access key id and AWS Secret Access Key can be get from AWS account.
-② Default region name: should be the region where the server is located.(e.g. us-east-1) ③ Default output format: text (If you didn't fill with text, the code may not work properly.)
+② Default region name: should be the region where the server is located.(e.g. us-east-1 If your availability zone of instance is us-east-1b, eliminate the "b" at the end and put the default region name be us-east-1)
+③ Default output format: text (If you didn't fill with text, the code may not work properly.)

 #Introduction of these files: